-For the purpose of this article, we have reviewed four of the insurance companies offering Travel Insurance in Malaysia to compare offerings and costs.
+For the purpose of this article, we have reviewed four of the larger insurance companies offering Travel Insurance in Malaysia to compare offerings and costs.
 If you are setting off from another country and these particular companies don’t offer policies there, you can still use the five ‘C’s here to use as a starting point for comparison of what to look for in your home base.
 If you need to make a claim on your policy, we have some tips here.

 - Tokio Marine The Tokio Marine website only lists one level of policy in Malaysia which is quite comprehensive.
 Their FAQ page gives and overview and has downloadable brochures and forms to make application easier.
 If you are in Australia, you may want to check out their product offered in Australia, World2Cover.